 You are also at risk if you have a related condition, such as endometriosis or ovarian cysts.

 The pain associated with either primary or secondary dysmenorrhea may be sharp and throbbing or dull and aching.
-It is most typically located in the lower abdomen and may radiate to the low back or thighs.
+It is most typically located in the lower abdomen and may spread to the low back or thighs.
 Other symptoms may include:

 Call your doctor if you have: